-- Remove the blower compartment door to gain access to the thermostat low voltage wires located at the furnace integrated control module terminals. - 2.
+- 1. Remove the blower compartment door to gain access to the thermostat low voltage wires located at the furnace integrated control module terminals. - 2.
 Remove the thermostat low voltage wires at the furnace control panel terminal board. - 3.
-Jumper terminals R to W (or W1 and W2 for two-stage models) on the integrated ignition control.
+Jumper terminals R to W on the integrated ignition control.